chrisjd20/asoiaf_card_generator/README.md

 I only tested this on `de`, `fr`, and `en`.

-I dont think im going to work on `scn` or `tcn` translations for a while cause they are asian characters which cant use the default provided ASOIAF fonts.
+I dont think im going to work on `scn` or `tcn` translations for a while cause they are asian characters which cant use the default provided ASOIAF fonts (and I'd have to do a lot of work to account for this in my codes handling of fonts).

 Credit for tactics cards creation goes to Pf2eTools over at: